Advice & Articles

 Refunds of treatments

 We regularly get clients who prejudice their claims by trying to pacify injured, difficult or angry clients with refunds, purchasing remedies, paying medical expenses or offering free treatments – please don’t as this may invalidate your insurance cover – come to us first and we will guide you through these situations!
-Remember - it is a requirement of your Balens insurance to advise us of any incident that MAY give rise to a claim.
-The sooner you advise us, the sooner we can help you to deal with the situation, and give advice to help prevent the incident turning into a claim against you.
+Remember - it is a requirement of the insurance offered and arranged by Balens to inform us of any incident that MAY give rise to a claim.
+The sooner you inform us, the sooner we can help you to deal with the situation, and give guidance to help prevent the incident turning into a claim against you.

 -